tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-more-petapoco-id-s-and.md

 	}
 }
 ```
-As he pointed out, this method doesn&#8217;t perform well.
+As he pointed out, this method doesn't perform well.
 We can replace this with a single query using the [Multi-POCO][4] support.

 ```csharp
 public void QueryMultiStyle() {